LACMIP/emu/docs/_documentation/taxonomy.md

 ## Validity

 LACMIP uses the *Validity* tab to track more specific information about the status of a name.
 Often, all we need to know is the value for *Currently Accepted?* on the *Invertebrates* tab, but sometimes older names are more complicated and the *Validity* tab gives us the space to record this complexity.
+Validity comments should *not* related to species *occurences*; this information is tracked in the Citations tab.

 {% include figure image_path="/assets/images/taxonomy_validity.png" alt="Validity tab of the EMu taxonomy module" caption="Screenshot of the *Validity* tab of the Taxonomy module." %}